 Nexus 4 requires a valid license key before beginning the install.
 Enter your key at this screen:

-If you don't have a license key to hand, you can exit the installation here and contact your sales representative at BCD.
+If you don't have a license key handy, you can exit the installation here and contact your sales representative at BCD, or log in to myBCDSoftware.com to submit a request.
+After entering your key, press enter to continue.

 Set your Environment Name